Hackers News Hackers News

 CISA Mandates and Remediation Steps

-While this mandate directly applies to Federal Civilian Executive Branch (FCEB) agencies under Binding Operational Directive (BOD) 22-01, private organizations are strongly urged to treat this timeline with the same urgency.
+In response to evidence of active exploitation, CISA has mandated a remediation deadline of April 9, 2026.
+While this directive primarily applies to Federal Civilian Executive Branch (FCEB) agencies under Binding Operational Directive (BOD) 22-01, private sector organizations are strongly advised to treat this timeline with equivalent urgency given the severe implications of the vulnerability.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.